kodecocodes/english-style-guide/README.md

 **ID** not id.

 **it** or **that**
 Make sure that if you use "it" or "that" in place of a noun, it's abundantly clear what you are referring to.
-Avoid ambiuity.
+Avoid ambiguity.

 **inline code**
 Use the inline code style (&lt;code&gt; in WordPress) for all class, function and method names.
 Remember to use it for these words: